thebushschool/fcsr/projects/intro_to_rpi/readme.md

 2. ChangeGPIO port to 18, re-wire the RPI and see if it works again

 ### Step 3.
 Button control
 1. Wire-up your RPI following instructions in the First Steps PDF above.
-Install the button further down the breadboard so as not to intrfere with the led previosly installed
+Install the button further down the breadboard so as not to intrfere with the led previously installed
 ![but1](circ2_button.png)
 ![but2](circ2_button_pic.png)

 1. Create another Jupyter Notebook.
-Name it button_test.ipynb.
+Name it ```button_test.ipynb```.
 Copy the following lines of code inside a code cell in your notebook.

 ````
 # button pressed